Fackz/baseball/metric-coding-calculation.md

 ### Statcast

 The research team at Major League Baseball Advanced Media have developed a way to categorize batted balls that on average having a batting average over .500 and slugging over 1.500.
-The specific coding criteria can be found in comment #2 [here] (http://tangotiger.com/index.php/site/comments/statcast-lab-barrels#2).
+The specific coding criteria can be found in comment #2 [here](http://tangotiger.com/index.php/site/comments/statcast-lab-barrels#2).

 Now, whenver a user scrapes Statcast data using either the `scrape_statcast_savant_batter` or `scrape_statcast_savant_pitcher` functions the results will include a column `barrel`, where if the batted ball matches the barrel criteria it will code as 1, otherwise 0.